motefly/LMA/README.md

 #  Light Multi-segment Activation for Model Compression

-Implementation for the paper "Light Multi-segment Activation for model compression", which has been submitted to AAAI'2020.
+Implementation for the paper "Light Multi-segment Activation for model compression", which has been accepted by AAAI'2020.

+If you find this code useful in your research, please cite the paper:

+Zhenhui Xu, Guolin Ke, Jia Zhang, Jiang Bian, and Tie-Yan Liu.
+"Light Multi-segment Activation for Model Compression."
+In Thirty-Fourth AAAI Conference on Artificial Intelligence, AAAI, 2020.

 # Intorduction